-In the Roman Catholic church, the month of May is devoted to a celebration of the Blessed Virgin Mary.
+In the Roman Catholic Church, the month of May is devoted to a celebration of the Blessed Virgin Mary.
 For this reason she is sometimes called the Queen of May—she is given the title “queen” in Eastern Orthodox and Anglican faith traditions, as well.
 Traditionally associated with the birth of new life, May is a natural month to celebrate the Mother of God.

 There are many Roman Catholic traditions associated with Mary in the month of May, but perhaps none so beautiful as the “May Crowning,” also popular in the Orthodox Church, in which an icon or statue of the Virgin Mary in the parish church receives ornamentation on May 1st.
 Garlands of flowers are a popular choice.
 May Crowning can also be done by families at home.
-A crown is constructed of wire and children could add flowers and leaves to it.
-Once finished, the crown could be placed on the head of a Marian statue, or secured around an icon of Mary.
+A crown is constructed of wire and children add flowers and leaves to it.
+Once finished, the crown is placed on the head of a Marian statue, or secured around an icon of Mary.
 Children will also enjoy making flower crowns for themselves, a long-standing spring tradition and perfect for wearing to a May Day celebration or gathering.

-Another activity that can be done with children is the construction of a home May Altar.
-If you already have a designated altar area, the addition of flowers and imagery showing the Queenship of Mary would be a nice addition.
-This could also be done with a nature table.
+Another activity that can be done with children is the construction of a May Altar.
+If you already have a designated home altar area, the addition of flowers and imagery showing the Queenship of Mary would be a nice addition.
+This can also be done with a nature table.
 If you don’t have a home altar or nature table, May is the perfect time to set aside some sacred space in your home.
 Besides being aesthetically pleasing, home altars can be a place for prayer, reading Scripture, journaling, or enjoying daily devotionals.
 Even a tiny space can become sacred by its use.

-For those that enjoy spending time outdoors, planting a Marian garden might be the perfect activity for the month of May.
+For those that enjoy spending time outdoors, planting a Mary garden is the perfect activity for the month of May.
 Dating to medieval times, the practice of dedicating a garden space to Mary was revived in the early twentieth century.
 A statue of Mary, alone or holding the baby Jesus, is central to the Marian garden.
 Mary has long been associated with flowers, and has been linked to the phrase “I am the rose of Sharon, the lily of the valleys” from the Song of Songs.
-More than 30 flowers and herbs are associated with Mary, including: Lilies of the valley, peonies, violets, irises, columbine, lavender, and marigolds.
-Nurturing plants is a wonderful spiritual practice, and a Marian garden is a calm, serene place to engage in prayer and contemplation.
+More than 30 flowers and herbs are associated with Mary, including: Lily of the valley, peony, violet, iris, columbine, lavender, and marigold.
+Nurturing plants is a wonderful spiritual practice, and a Mary garden is a calm, serene place to engage in prayer and contemplation.